 My story is meant to be shared.
 I feel it in my heart to do so.
 I always have.
 It’s a story of God’s perfect timing and God’s perfect plan.
 I don't share my story for attention.
 I don't share it for pity.
 I share it because there are many people out there who desperately need support.
 They may not be able or willing to speak out, so I will help be their voice.
 They need to know they are not alone.
 They need to know it is okay to be sad.
 They need to know they are supported.

 It took my husband and I over 3 years to conceive.
 We wed in 2004 and started trying after 2 years of marriage in 2006.
-After one year of "trying on our own," we started doctoring and had many tests and treatments in both our own and at the Mayo Clinic in Rochester, MN.
+After one year of "trying on our own," we started doctoring and had many tests and treatments in both our own town and at the Mayo Clinic in Rochester, MN.
 We had 5 unsuccessful IUI's (intra-uterine inseminations).
 At one point, we were given a 3% chance of conceiving on our own, as the doctors came to the conclusion that my husband's sperm could not penetrate into my eggs.
 Finally in 2010, we became pregnant with our twins on our first round of a fresh cycle ICSI (intra-cytoplasmic sperm injection) IVF (in-vitro fertilization) transfer where they injected 2 embryos.
 We were grateful, overjoyed, and ecstatic to be doubly blessed and finally hold our own little miracles in our arms, almost exactly four years from when we first started trying to conceive.

 When the twins were about 20 months old, in May of 2012, we started trying again on our own for another baby, but with no success.
 We started doctoring at the Mayo Clinic again and had a FET (Frozen Embryo Transfer) with 1 embryo in February of 2013, but I did not become pregnant.
 We were devastated.
 We tried again right away and had another FET (with 1 embryo) in April of 2013 and became pregnant.
 But at a little over 6 weeks gestation, I miscarried and we said goodbye to our miracle.
-Heartbroken does not even begin to describe what we felt.
+(Blogpost about my miscarriage: Goodbye Sweet Baby) Heartbroken does not even begin to describe what we felt.
 But we took comfort in knowing that the first thing our baby ever saw was the face of Jesus.
 At this time, we still have 4 frozen embryos in cyropreservation.
 I call it "frozen daycare," because it isn't cheap to keep them in storage!

 So yes, we had emerged on the other side of infertility, but then were thrown right back in it again.
 And like I said, it never really left us anyway.
 And now we have a miscarriage to add to our infertility story.
 Yet another part of my life story that I never thought would happen to me.
-Many questions remained.
+From there, many questions remained.
 Do we keep trying on our own?
 Do we do another FET?
 Or do we see this as a sign that it's time to stop trying?
 Do we try a gestational carrier?
 Do we adopt for our miracle?
 Or do we adjust to a life of no more children and move on?

 But I know even more about the emotional side of infertility.
 I know most people won't understand just how truly destructive infertility is.
 Just as you cannot truly understand something unless you've been through it yourself.
 It's like the saying, "For those who understand, no explanation is needed.
 For those who do not understand, no explanation is possible."

 Infertility kills dreams.
 It makes you feel like you are losing every good thing about yourself.
 It exhausts your body with endless medications and injections.
 It makes you feel so frustrated with your body as to why you cannot do something so natural as create a baby.
 It breaks hearts.
 It makes you feel jealous.
 Then it makes you hate yourself because of those feelings you don't want to have, but can't stop.
 It makes you gain weight.
 It, along with the medications, makes your hormones all over the place.
 It makes you angry and bitter.
 It crushes your heart.
 It makes you feel lonely.
 It opens the most private parts of your life to random nurses and doctors, therefore making you feel awkward and invaded.
 It messes with your hope.
 It makes you feel irrational.
 It makes you wonder what you did in your past that was so horrible that now you are being punished for it.
 It emotionally drains you from happiness you used to so easily feel.
 It makes sex become a chore instead of pleasure.
 It steals your money.
 It consumes you.
 And worst of all, it makes you question God as to what is so horrible about yourself that you aren't good enough to be a mother.
 It makes you feel unworthy.
 Infertility pretty much sucks.
-Yup, it sucks.
+Yup, it totally sucks.

 You smile your way through baby showers, births, holidays, baptisms, and birthday parties of families and friends even though your heart continues to break inside.
 And it's not because you aren't happy for them and love children, because you truly do.
 You treasure the miracle and sweetness of babies and children.
 But your heart aches because you so desperately see the parents' joys and want to feel that in your own heart with your own children.
 You want to hold your own baby in your arms, but never know if you will get the chance.